jgerstmayr/EXUDYN/README.rst

 ===========================================

-Installation and building on Mac OS X is rarely tested, but first successful compilation including GLFW has been achieved.
+Installation and building on Mac OS X is less frequently tested, but successful compilation including GLFW has been achieved.
 Requirements are an according Anaconda (or Miniconda) installation.

 \ **Tested configurations**\ :

 +  Mac OS 11.x 'Big Sur', Mac Mini (2021), Apple M1, 16GB Memory
-+  Anaconda (x86 / i368 based with Rosetta 2) with Python 3.8
++  Miniconda with conda environments (x86 / i368 based with Rosetta 2) with Python 3.7 - 3.10
++  Miniconda with conda environments (ARM) with Python 3.8 - 3.10
-+  this configuration is currently evaluated but showed general compatibility => some wheels are already available on pypi (you may need to download them manually)!
+   => wheels are available on pypi since Exudyn 1.5.0

 \ **NOTE**\ :

-+  on Apple M1 processors, there are significant problems with Miniconda; scipy cannot be installed properly (April 2022)
++  on Apple M1 processors, there are significant problems with Miniconda; scipy could not be installed properly in the beginning (April 2022)
++  Tkinter still does not run.
-+  a significant number of Exudyn test models does not run properly!
-Optimization and processing functions do not run (especially multiprocessing and tqdm);
++  Some optimization and processing functions do not run (especially multiprocessing and tqdm);
-+  as eigensolvers were not available for tests on M1, all these test models fail
-+  note that even some test result deviate from Windows results significantly!

 Alternatively, we tested on:

 +  Mac OS X 10.11.6 'El Capitan', Mac Pro (2010), 3.33GHz 6-Core Intel Xeon, 4GB Memory, Anaconda Navigator 1.9.7, Python 3.7.0, Spyder 3.3.6

-Note, that in all cases tkinter does not run properly on MacOS (help appreciated), while otherwise we produced a stable version.
-The AppleM1 native version is in some cases superior to the Windows version and also to the Rosetta version on Apple!

-For a compatible Mac OS X system some pre-built wheels will be available via pypi.org.
-Note that these my be built on an emulated AppleM1, thus being much slower than the Windows or Linux compliant.

 \ **Compile from source**\ :